 Warm Market vs. Cold Market

-If you’ve never heard these two terms before, the are very easy to explain.
-Your warm market are the people you already have a relationship with.
+If you’ve never heard these two terms before, they are very easy to explain.
+Your warm market is the people you already have a relationship with.
 Your friends.
 Your family.
 The people who know you and you interact with.

 For example, your doctor or postman could be your warm market.